top of page

 Jonathan Tieman is a lawyer, mediator and collaborative lawyer who practices law in Brooks and Medicine Hat, Alberta.
 Jonathan has appeared at all levels of court in Alberta, and has expansive experience in resolving disputes (through alternative dispute resolution and the courts).
 Jonathan is a part-time instructor at Medicine Hat College (since 2008) teaching business law.

-Mediator
+Lawyer, Mediator

 Board Member